plasma-umass/coz/README.md

 To add a progress point, add the `CAUSAL_PROGRESS` macro to the line you would like to execute more frequently.
 This macro is defined in `causal.h`, which is installed to `<prefix>/include` (`/usr/local/include` by default).

-To run a program with Coz, just type `coz --- <your program and arguments>` on the command line.
+To run a program with Coz, just type `coz run --- <your program and arguments>` on the command line.
 You can specify profiling options befor the `---`.
-Run `coz --help` for a description of the available options.
+Run `coz run -h` for a description of the available options.
 Profiling output is placed in the file `profile.log` by default.

 ## Processing Results
-To process results, run `coz-process profile.log`.
-This will generate a `profile.csv` file with predicted program speedups for all lines in the causal profile.
-To graph these results, run `coz-plot profile.csv`.

-The `coz-plot` tool requires [R](http://r-project.org), along with the `ggplot2` and `plyr` packages.
-To install these, run R and type the command `install.packages('ggplot2', 'plyr')`.

-Note that `coz-plot` may produce error messages if there are not enough samples in the profile to produce a plot.
-You can execute the profiled application several times to collect additional samples.
+To plot the results from a causal profile, run `coz plot`.
+This will generate an image from the `profile.coz` file in the current directory.
+This functionality requires the Python `ggplot` package.
+You can install this package with the command `pip install ggplot`.

+If you do not have `ggplot` installed, you can generate a CSV from the causal profile results using the `coz process` command.
+The output file `profile.csv` can be used with most spreadsheet programs.